Moving Picture Company: Long-time collaborators

-Over the past 50 years, MPC Film has worked with many notable directors and VFX supervisors.
-Directors including Tim Burton, Ridley Scott, Zack Snyder, Jon Favreau, David Yates and Kenneth Branagh have worked with MPC on many of their projects.
+Over the past 50 years, MPC Film has collaborated with many notable directors and VFX supervisors.
+Directors including Tim Burton, Ridley Scott, Zack Snyder, Jon Favreau, David Yates, and Kenneth Branagh have collaborated with MPC on many of their projects.

-Ridley Scott has worked with MPC on a wide range of his films including Robin Hood, Prometheus and The Martian, the latter receiving Academy Award, BAFTA and VES nominations.
+Ridley Scott has collaborated with MPC on a wide range of his films including Robin Hood, Prometheus and The Martian, receiving a Academy Award, BAFTA and VES nominations.

-For Jon Favreau's 2016 remake of The Jungle Book, a team of more than 800 computer graphics artists worked for over a year, animating over 54 species of animal, crafting full CG environments, and simulating earth, fire and water.
-224 unique animals were created and new computer programs were created to better simulate muscles, skin and fur.
+For Jon Favreau's 2016 live-action remake of The Jungle Book, a team of more than 800 computer graphics artists worked for over a year, animating over 54 species of animal, crafting full CGI environments, and simulating earth, fire, and water.
+224 unique animals were created and new computer programs were created to better simulate muscles, skin, and fur.
 For each shot and each movement, animation artists followed extensive research in animal behavior, so that even the subtlest behavioral traits would translate into performances the audience would recognize from the animal kingdom.
-Most recently, MPC worked on Disney’s The Lion King with Jon Favreau directing.
+Most recently, MPC worked on Walt Disney’s The Lion King with Jon Favreau directing.
 MPC's VFX supervisors are Adam Valdez and Elliot Newman.

-Tim Burton has worked with MPC since the early 2000s, on projects including Corpse Bride, Sweeney Todd: The Demon Barber of Fleet Street, Charlie and the Chocolate Factory, Dark Shadows and Dumbo.
+Tim Burton has collaborated with MPC since the early 2000s, on projects including Corpse Bride, Sweeney Todd: The Demon Barber of Fleet Street, Charlie and the Chocolate Factory, Dark Shadows and Dumbo.

 MPC has also collaborated with Zack Snyder, including; Watchmen, Sucker Punch, Man of Steel, Batman V Superman: Dawn of Justice and Justice League.

 MPC represents VFX supervisors including Erik Nash, Richard Stammers, Adam Valdez and Nick Davis.

-MPC's most frequent sponsors include: Sony, Coca-Cola, Warner Bros., Disney, HBO, Samsung, NBCUniversal, BMW, Hennessy, and Paramount Global.
+MPC's most frequent sponsors include: Sony, Coca-Cola, Warner Bros., Walt Disney, HBO, Samsung, NBCUniversal, BMW, Hennessy, and Paramount Global.